HomeLatest NewsStartupsBMW looks to invest in lithium tech startup Lilac Solutions to produce EV battery metal

 Preferred Source of Google

-According to the announcement, privately-held Lilac is part of a growing number of technology developers seeking to extract lithium from saltwater brines faster, cheaper, and with less water than evaporation ponds, which have long been the industry standard.
+According to the announcement, privately-held Lilac is part of a growing number of technology developers seeking to extract lithium from saltwater brines faster, cheaper, and with less water than evaporation ponds, which have long been the standard.

 BMW, which already buys lithium from China’s Ganfeng Lithium Co and other traditional lithium producers, said it sees Lilac’s technology as a way to boost global production of the white metal as demand grows from the EV market.